reverentgeek/node-weight-tracker/docs/blog-post.md

 This client-side JavaScript is to enable a better navigation experience for mobile and tablet browsers.

-### Test login
+### Test Login

 You are now ready to test authentication!
-If the application is not already running, start it using the following command.
+If the application is not already running, start it by using the following command.

 ```sh
 npm run dev